 Having a good credit score is something we know we should have.
 It’s an important part of making big purchases, like a new car or home and getting approved for credit.
-Building good credit is a continuous process, and we have some tips for how to give yours a boost.
+Building good credit is a continuous process, and we have some tips on how to give yours a boost.

 Find out your credit score

 It’s good to know where you’re starting.
 Double check the information the credit bureaus have about you.
 If any information is wrong, you can help your credit score by having it corrected.
 There are multiple sources, like www.annualcreditreport.com, where you can receive your free credit report.

 Pay your bills on time

 Paying bills on time is the easiest way to ensure your credit score moves in the right direction.
 Make yourself a schedule to prevent missing due dates.
 Setting up automatic payments can help ensure you’re always on time.

 Control your credit card debt